 Proxmox VE is an open-source server virtualization environment.
 This integration allows you to poll various data from your instance.

-After configuring this component, the binary sensors automatically appear.
+After configuring this integration, the binary sensors automatically appear.

 To use the

-proxmoxve component, add the following configuration to your
+proxmoxve integration, add the following configuration to your

 # Example configuration.yaml entry proxmoxve: - host: IP_ADDRESS username: USERNAME password: PASSWORD nodes: - node: NODE_NAME vms: - VM_ID containers: - CONTAINER_ID